fogfish/gurl/doc/user-guide.md

 type Arrow func(*gurl.IOCat) *gurl.IOCat
 ```

 There are two classes of arrows.
-The first class is a writer morphism that focuses inside and reshapes HTTP protocol request.
+The first class is a writer morphism that focuses inside and reshapes HTTP protocol requests.
 The writer morphism is used to declare HTTP method, destination URL, request headers and payload.
-Second one is a reader morphism that focuses into side-effect of HTTP protocol.
-The reader morphism is a pattern matcher, is used to match HTTP response code, headers and response payload.
+Second one is a reader morphism that focuses on the side-effect of HTTP protocol.
+The reader morphism is a pattern matcher, and is used to match HTTP response code, headers and response payload.

 Example of HTTP I/O visualization made by curl give **naive** perspective about arrows.